TheRobBrennan/explore-sports-data-analytics/data/NFL - National Football League/nfl/README.md

 ## NFL

-Example data from the publicly available but protected NFL API:
+Example data is contained in files matching the pattern `nfl-<NFL_GAME_ID>-YYYYMMDD-visiting-vs-home.json` from the publicly available but protected NFL API:

 - Protected data from [https://www.nfl.com](https://www.nfl.com)